Victoria Beckham’s Impromptu Spice Girls Reunion, Discovers Mutual Teenage Crush With Matt Goss

-Victoria Beckham and the other former members of the Spice Girls music group were expected to get together and perform in a reunion concert to celebrate the 20th anniversary of the release of “Wannabe,” the band’s hit single that catapulted the members to international success.
-However, the wife of football great David Beckham wasn’t keen to join other band members for the reunion as she was busy focusing on building her fashion brand by launching new products.
+Victoria Beckham and the other former members of the Spice Girls music group were expected to get together and perform a reunion concert to celebrate the 20th anniversary of the release of “Wannabe,” the band’s hit single that catapulted the members to international success.
+However, the wife of football great David Beckham wasn’t keen to join the other band members for the reunion, as she was busy focusing on building her fashion brand by launching new products.

 Popularly known as Posh Spice, Victoria Beckham has given up her music career to establish herself as a successful fashion designer.
 In fact, fashion designing was the singer’s dream career, and she has been successful in realizing her dream.
-Today, Victoria Beckham is a popular fashion label that offers products like eyewear, clothes, accessories, and perfumes.
-Recently, Beckham collaborated with Estée Lauder to launch her own range of makeup products.
+Today, Victoria Beckham operates a popular fashion label that offers products like eyewear, clothes, accessories, and perfumes.
+Recently, Beckham collaborated with Estee Lauder to launch her own range of makeup products.

 Spiceworld: The Movie trailer, 1997!✌????️???????????????? #spicegirls #tbt @GeriHalliwell @MelanieCmusic @EmmaBunton @victoriabeckham @OfficialMelB pic.twitter.com/kSzG8SWUrR